 Aren’t These Two Bottles Exactly the Same?

 No. Fifty/Fifty and Hydro Flask bottles are very similar, and they use the same technology.
-And rumour has it that they might be made by the same creators.
+And rumor has it that they might be made by the same creators.
 But there are small differences.
 Here’s what both bottles offer:

 Hydro Flask Design and Features – Our Review

-The Hydro Flask team have gone all out on customization, which means you can get your hands on (and mouth around) whatever type of water bottle works best for you.
+The Hydro Flask team has gone all out on customization, which means you can get your hands on (and mouth around) whatever type of water bottle works best for you.
 Through the official Hydro Flask brand site, you can create your very own bottle.
 Your options are:

 - Size: you’ve got seven to choose from: 12oz, 16oz, 18oz, 20oz, 32oz, 40oz and 64oz.

 - Mouth size: your options are standard and wide.

 - Lid type: here you have two choices; one with a carry handle, and another which prioritizes the flow of drinking.